PREVENT

 Talk with your provider to decide which screening option is right for you.
 They may ask about your risks, family history, talk about each option's benefits and risks, and your preferences.
 If the test is positive, you will need a colonoscopy.

 A colon cancer screening doesn't have to break the bank.
-Call your insurance provider to learn which screening options are covered under your plan.
+Contact your health insurance provider to learn which screening options are covered under your plan.

 Colon cancer screening